joshnuss/wasm-ui-component-experiment/README.md

 ## How it works

 - I hand-coded an assembly in Wasm Text Format (wat).
+See `example.wat`.
 - It has functions for `mount`, `attach`, `detach` and `update`.
 Similar to a Svelte component.
 - It expects an imported library for accessing the DOM. ie `createElement`, `appendChild`, etc..
 - It renders server-side using `jsdom`, see `exec.js`